ArijitKD/vscode-msvc/README.md

 * Download the latest version of ```vscode-msvc``` from the [Releases](https://github.com/ArijitKD/vscode-msvc/releases) section.
 There are two files, ```vscode-msvc-x86.exe``` and ```vscode-msvc-x64.exe```.
 They are for the 32-bit and 64-bit MSVC toolchains respectively, and do not denote the program architecture.
 You'd want to download both for convenience.
 * Copy them to your Desktop/Workspace folder and use them as per your requirements.

+## Known issues
+* For switching between x64 and x86 MSVC Toochain the current instance of VS Code needs to be closed, otherwise the new instance with not launch with the desired toolchain support.
+This is not a bug, but an issue with VS Code itself where the environment variables of new instances are not properly reset.

 ## License
 ```vscode-msvc``` is available under the MIT License.